tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 - Labeling all primitives simultaneously cannot exploit the hierarchical nature.
 ## Methods
 - Node decoding module
-	- 256D duplicated parent node feature is decoded into two 128D features for child nodes, which is called *recursive context feature*.
+	-  Parent node feature(256D) is decoded into two features for child nodes, which is called *recursive context feature*(128D).
 	- It is implemented with a two-layer fully connected network with tanh.
 - Node classification module
-	- *Part shape feature* is extracted for the shape
+	- *Part shape feature*(128D) is extracted for the partial shape at current node.
-	- Taking the *current node feature* as input, which is formed by concatenation of part shape feature and recursive context feature, this module predicts its node type as one of the following three ones: adjacency, symmetry or leaf.
+	- Taking the *current node feature*(256D) as input, which is formed by concatenation of part shape feature and recursive context feature, this module predicts its node type as one of the following three ones: adjacency, symmetry or leaf.
-	-
+	- This module is implemented with two fully-connected layers with tanh.
+	- It can be trained with the ground-tu
 - Node segmentation module
 ## Evaluation